Maritime Transport and Ports

 Supporting Activities (Division 52)

-| 5222 | Service activities incidental to water transportation | Harbour operations, pilotage, lighterage, vessel salvage, navigation services, berthing |
+| 5222 | Service activities incidental to water transportation | Harbour operations, pilotage, lighterage, vessel salvage, navigation services, berthing | Mandatory |

-| 5224 | Cargo handling | Loading and unloading of vessels |
+| 5224 | Cargo handling | Loading and unloading of vessels (port portion) | Mandatory (apportioned by maritime ratio) |

-| 5229 | Other transportation support activities | Freight forwarding, customs agencies |
+| 5229 | Other transportation support activities | Freight forwarding, customs agencies | Supplementary |

-| ISIC Code | Description |
+| Vessel category | Description |

 |---|---|

-- Bulk carriers -- dry bulk cargo (grains, ores, coal)
+| Bulk carriers | Dry bulk cargo (grains, ores, coal). |

-- Tankers -- liquid bulk cargo (oil, chemicals, liquefied gas)
+| Tankers | Liquid bulk cargo (oil, chemicals, liquefied gas). |

-- Fishing vessels -- commercial fishing (cross-reference TG-6.7 Fisheries Stock Assessment)
+| Fishing vessels | Commercial fishing (cross-reference TG-6.7 Fisheries Accounting: Integrating Stock Assessment). |

-- Service vessels -- tugs, dredgers, offshore support vessels (cross-reference TG-6.9 Offshore Energy for vessels supporting offshore installations)
+| Service vessels | Tugs, dredgers, offshore support vessels (cross-reference TG-6.9 Offshore Energy for vessels supporting offshore installations). |

 3.1.3 Trade Flow Measurement